jamessbull/sports-radar/README.md

 It may be acceptable to silently do nothing if you try to start two games at once but similarly it might be something you want to know about.
 I would discuss requirements for edge cases to figure out what was best.
 I think though that we should try for some sort of visibility in the event of unexpected operation of the system.

+I have assumed that teams can be uniquely identified by their names.
+If this assumption turned out to be untrue you would add an id which is a guid so you could distinguish teams with the same name.